Wildlife Friendly Fencing

 Biophilia Foundation is proud to support a partnership that is seeking to address the menace that livestock fences pose to wildlife.
 Wild Utah Project and Yellowstone to Uintas Connection forged the partnership.

-A critical 350-mile wildlife corridor to be protect with wildlife friendly fencing
+A critical 350-mile wildlife corridor to be protected with wildlife friendly fencing

 They are working to protect a critical 350-mile wildlife corridor between Yellowstone National Park and the Uintas Mountain Wilderness in northern Utah.
 The non-profits are currently identifying key wildlife movement impedance points created by fencing on private parcels in the Bear River Range.